Igishigishigi and The Canopy Walkway

 ers year round, and hikers have a good chance of hearing and

-spotting numerous species of monkeys.
+spotting numerous species of monkeys and other primates.
+There are no gorilla safaris here.
 At the first bench in a grove

 of scented begonias, there is a great cutaway view of the forest,